jessecusack/sharing-code/README.md

     1) More instructions are contained in the [README](good_example/README.md) in the folder.
 1) Start your own package from the [cookiecutter](https://github.com/jessecusack/cookiecutter-bare-bones-python-package)
     1) Sorry MATLAB users, I didn't make a cookiecutter for you.
 Instead, try using the [example package](https://github.com/jessecusack/example_matlab_toolbox) as a template.
-1) Add a simple matlab function or python module to your package
+1) Add a simple MATLAB function or python module to your package.
+Make sure you use a non-base toolbox/package (e.g. numpy in python or gsw in MATLAB).
+Test that it works.
 1) Create a repository for your package on github
-1) Initialise your package as a git repository, commit your additions, and push them to github
+1) Initialise your package as a git repository, commit your additions, and push them to github.
+Did you include your dependencies? (optionally, install and run `black` and `isort` to format your code first)
 1) Install your package using pip into the `sharing-code` environment (or, for MATLAB users, via a script that downloads the package from github)
+1) Open up MATLAB or an ipython terminal and test your package.